Responsible for this content Ascona-Locarno Tourism

 Selected alternatives for you

-Discover the high Bavona Valley and the Basòdino glacier: when the ice retreats, pioneering plants find the space and an ideal environment to grow.
+Discovering the upper Bavona Valley and the Basòdino glacier: where the ice has retreated, pioneer plants find the space and the ideal environment to grow.

 moderate